Updated February 2023

 Some businesses try to gain an unfair advantage over their competitors by paying for/buying Google My Business reviews in an attempt to artificially improve their online reputation.
 It may seem like a harmless activity that makes sense, but it does more harm than good.

-Instead of buying reviews, it's better to be proactive and authentically ask your customers to review you.
+Instead of buying a Google business review, it's better to just be proactive and authentically ask your customers to review you.
 It doesn't have to be awkward, and it doesn't have to be hard.
 Use a tool like Cloutly to automate your review generation.
 You don't have to splurge thousands on an SEO company, either.

 As a business owner, it can be frustrating trying to understand why your Google listing isn't generating any reviews, especially if your customers have told you they've left you positive feedback.

 Hopefully, working your way through this article has helped to diagnose what might be going on under the hood, from duplicate listings to reviewer errors.

 Reviews are a major factor in customer consideration.
 We know the customer journey starts with search, and that 93% of us read some form of review before we purchase something from a business.
 Staggering, really.

 Authentic reviews work wonders for your organic search visibility.
 Your customers (and other users on Google) will like you, trust you, and want to do business with you when they know you care about your integrity.

 Using Cloutly puts you one step ahead of most businesses that don't have a system in place to generate authentic customer reviews.